Kids grow up fast. Before you know it, your 2-year-old will be a 16-year-old driving off in their first car.

 Ok, it might not be that fast, but with the growth of media and technology today, kids seem to be doing more “adult” things earlier than ever.

-While GPS has become readily available on our smartphones, you should teach your kids not to rely it — especially for emergencies when it’s unavailable.
+While GPS has become readily available on our smartphones, you should teach your kids not to rely it, especially for emergencies when it’s unavailable.
 Teach them about important landmarks around town, especially those that help them find home in case of emergency.
+By the time they’re driving, it will be second nature to them.

 On busy days, do your kids complain about how long it takes to get a meal on the table?
-Teach your children to make simple, safe meals.
-Slowly show them how to use different appliances, while emphasizing safety.
+Teach your kids to make simple, safe meals to curb the complaining.
+Slowly show your children how to use different appliances, while emphasizing safety.
 By age 10, they should be able to use the stovetop (with supervision, of course!).

 No one wants their child to be known as a brat, especially once they’re old enough to know better.
 Start using “please” and “thank you” when your children are young so they become accustomed to them.
 The more you demonstrate good manners, the more you can expect in return from your children.